AbhijeetMITWPU/Slidely-DesktopFormApp/README.md

 - **Endpoints**:
   - `/ping`: A GET request that always returns True.
   - `/submit`: A POST request to save new submissions.
-  - `/read`: A GET request to retrieve saved submissions by index.
+  - `/read`: A GET request to retrieve all submissions.
-  - `/delete`: A DELETE request to remove a submission by index.
+  - `/submission/:id`: A DELETE request to remove a submission by ID.
+  - `/submission/:id`: A PUT request to update a submission by ID.
 - **Data Storage**: Submissions are stored in a JSON file (`db.json`).

 ## Setup and Installation